tenzir/tenzir/web/blog/shelling-out-to-zeek-and-suricata/index.md

    | sort n desc'
 ```

-It's a bit unwiedly to write such a command line that requires an external shell
+It's a bit unwieldy to write such a command line that requires an external shell
 script to work.
 This is where [user-defined operators](/operators/user-defined)
 come into play.
 In combination with the [`shell`](/operators/sources/shell)
-operator in more detail, you can write a custom `zeek` and `suricata` operator
+operator, you can write a custom `zeek` and `suricata` operator and ditch the
-and ditch the shell script:
+shell script:

 ```yaml title="tenzir.yaml"
 tenzir: